Axial-radial plasma transport and performance of a plasma thruster magnetic nozzle under Bohm's anomalous diffusion scaling: Methodology

 \subsubsection{Anomalous collisions}

 The model of the anomalous collision frequency is crucial for the resulting plasma dynamics.
 In the previous decade, many attempts have been made to find accurate, flexible and self-consistent models.
-The empirical Bohm model \cite{b:Bohm} is based on the idea that anomalous Bohm diffusion results in the additional electron mobility observed experimentally.
-The theory behind the mechanism for Bohm diffusion, presented by Esipchuck et al. \cite{b:esipchuck1976}, considers that the azimuthal drift waves can exist only in regions with decreasing gradients in the magnetic field.
+The empirical Bohm model \cite{b:Bohm} is based on the idea that anomalous Bohm diffusion results in the additional electron mobility observed experimentally. \st{The theory behind the mechanism for Bohm diffusion, presented by Esipchuck et al., considers that the azimuthal drift waves can exist only in regions with decreasing gradients in the magnetic field} Bohm suggested that the rate of diffusion was linear with temperature and inversely linear with the strength of the confining magnetic field.
 The anomalous collision frequency is

-where $\alpha_{an}$ is an empirical coefficient and $\omega_{ce}=q|\mathbf{B}|/m_e$ is the local electron gyro-frequency.
-In the fully-turbulent limit, $\alpha_{an}=1/16$, though studies of HETs have found best-fit values in the range $10^{-3}-1$ \cite{b:exb}.
+where $\alpha_{an}$ is an empirical coefficient and $\omega_{ce}=e|\mathbf{B}|/m_e$ is the local electron gyro-frequency.
+In the fully-turbulent limit, $\alpha_{an}=1/16$, though previous studies of MNs in MEPTs have found best fit values between 0.01-0.1 \cite{b:alvaro2021,b:cich,san,jim}.
+It should be emphasised that recent experimental and numerical investigations of HETs does not support the application of constant Bohm collisionality models \cite{b:goeb2008}.
+Already in the last decade, multi-region Bohm models were employed and only very-recently has work commenced on self-consistent anomalous collision models derived from first-principle instability theory \cite{b:lafleuranom,hettheory1}.
+The Bohm model here is applied as a suitable way to achieve preliminary parametric study into the MN under anomalous diffusion.
 The MCC probability of an anomalous collision event is then

-If a collision occurs, electrons are assumed to scatter preferably in the direction perpendicular to the magnetic field \cite{b:chen1984}.
+If a collision occurs, electrons are assumed to scatter preferably in the direction perpendicular to the magnetic field \cite{b:Bohm}.
 Therefore, the post-collision velocity $\mathbf{v}_e^{\prime}$ is derived by rotating the perpendicular component of the electron velocity vector $\mathbf{v}_{e\perp}$ with respect to $\mathbf{B}$ with an arbitrary angle $\psi=2\pi\mathcal{R}[0,1]$, where $\mathcal{R}[a,b]$ is a random number between $a$ and $b$,and leaving the parallel component unchanged.

 where